-Thus, as the Lake Erie College of Osteopathic Medicine met the new year, 2016 began with multiple LECOM acquisitions, including Corry Memorial Hospital, LECOM at Presque Isle Rehabilitation and Nursing Center, and the Visiting Nurses Association of Erie County.
-The prodigious undertaking further solidifies LECOM as the seminal provider of a healthful and proactive amalgam of comprehensive services that afford older adults independent decision-making options throughout each part of the continuum of care.
-Most recently, LECOM has acquired Warren General Hospital in Warren, PA, affiliated with the Allegheny Health Network.
+Thus, as LECOM met the new year of 2016, it made multiple acquisitions, including Corry Memorial Hospital, LECOM at Presque Isle Rehabilitation and Nursing Center, and the Visiting Nurses Association of Erie County.
+These prodigious undertakings further solidify LECOM as the foremost provider of a healthful and proactive amalgam of comprehensive services that afford older adults independent decision-making options through each part of the continuum of care.

+LECOM Health also entered into a joint venture with Warren General Hospital in Warren, Pennsylvania and with the Allegheny Health Network to provide an additional teaching hospital for rotating students.